Stand up for the facts!

 That contradicts part of Van Orden’s claim that he was "arrested" and then "released" in Madison, because he was never in custody there.

-Also, Madison does not have an official "sanctuary city" policy, said Dylan Brogan, the city’s public information officer.
+Additionally, Madison does not have an official "sanctuary city" policy, explained Dylan Brogan, the public information officer for the city.

-He pointed to the Madison Police Department’s standard operating procedure on immigration laws, which explains how the department cooperates with Immigration and Custons Enforcement under certain circumstances, such as if a suspect is arrested for a violent felony.
+He pointed to MPD’s standard operating procedure on immigration laws, which explains how the department cooperates with Immigration and Customs Enforcement under certain circumstances, like if a suspect is arrested for a violent felony.

 In the past, PolitiFact Wisconsin explained that Madison and Milwaukee County do not consider themselves sanctuary cities, which is a political term rather than a legal one.
 But they do have practices that fit the meaning.

-On the county side, Dane County Sheriff Kalvin Barrett pushed back on a letter from Van Orden and U.S. Rep. Tom Tiffany, R-Wis., published on the conservative news website Wisconsin Right Now.
+On the county side, Dane County Sheriff Kalvin Barrett pushed back on a letter from Van Orden and Republican U.S. Rep. Tom Tiffany published on the conservative news website Wisconsin Right Now.

 Barrett also painted the letter as "an unsubstantiated and distasteful attempt to gather votes in a battleground state for the upcoming presidential election."

-"And to save any follow up inquiries, we have not taken reports of people eating cats or dogs," Barrett added, referring to the false claims in Springfield, Ohio.
+"And to save any follow up inquiries, we have not taken reports of people eating cats or dogs," Barrett added, referencing the false claims in Springfield, Ohio.

 A spokesperson for Van Orden sent PolitiFact Wisconsin his own response: "Barrett is trying to distract from the fact that he issued warrants … and never executed them."

-In July, the U.S. Treasury Department designated Tren de Aragua as a significant Transnational Criminal Organization, "(underscoring) the escalating threat it poses to American communities."
+In July, the U.S. Department of the Treasury designated Tren de Aragua as a significant Transnational Criminal Organization, "(underscoring) the escalating threat it poses to American communities."

 The Treasury Department said Tren de Aragua, which originated as a prison gang in Venezuela, is known for crimes including human smuggling, gender-based violence and drug trafficking.